Mastercard/terraform-provider-restapi/docs/data-sources/object.md

 - **query_string** (String, Optional) An optional query string to send when performing the search.
 - **read_query_string** (String, Optional) Defaults to `query_string` set on data source.
 This key allows setting a different or empty query string for reading the object.
 - **results_key** (String, Optional) When issuing a GET to the path, this JSON key is used to locate the results array.
 The format is 'field/field/field'.
 Example: 'results/values'.
 If omitted, it is assumed the results coming back are already an array and are to be used exactly as-is.
+- **search_path** (String, Optional) The API path on top of the base URL set in the provider that represents the location to search for objects of this type on the API server.
+If not set, defaults to the value of path.

 ### Read-only